HomeSite Map

 What we see here is probably the closest thing to a strict 12-bar blues pattern in the entire Beatles catalog.
 All of the elements of this song's structure can be considered a "verse" since they all contain the same chord pattern.
 The last eight measures of each verse may be considered by some as a "refrain" or "chorus," although the usual blues pattern indicates that the whole twelve measures should instead be thought of as an entire verse.
 There are some idiosyncrasies, though, the most mentionable being the three instrumental sections of the song.
 All in all, the pattern becomes 'verse/ verse/ instrumental/ verse/ instrumental/ instrumental/ verse/ verse' (or aababbaa).

-The first verse begins in an almost identical fashion to Carl Perkins classic "Blue Suede Shoes," with its 'a cappella' introduction as well as the first two measures being six measures long, the only time in the song this occurs.
+The first verse begins in an almost identical fashion to Carl Perkins classic "Blue Suede Shoes," with its "a cappella" introduction as well as the first two measures being six measures long, the only time in the song this occurs.
 The similarities between both of these songs don't stop there.
 Note the similar lyrical lines: "Well, it's one for the money" becomes "Well, they took some honey."
 This is followed by a three-note swing accent from the band (identical in both songs) with two additional beats of silence to allow for a breath to be taken by the singer.
 "Two for the show" becomes "from a tree" in this song, followed by another swing accent from the band and two more silent beats per measure.
 "Three to get ready now go, cat, go" becomes "dressed it up and they called it me," which then signals the band to jump in and complete the verse with a repetition of the title of the song (also not unlike "Blue Suede Shoes").
 Since Carl Perkins' version of the song did not put these extra measures in the introduction, The Beatles apparently took it upon themselves to insert these "Blue Suede Shoes" features on their own in honor of the Carl Perkins style.

 The second verse is very similar to the first, the only difference being that the first two measures are now four beats long just like the rest of the song.
-This is followed by the first instrumental section featuring excellent Carl Perkins-like guitar runs as heard in the original.
+This is followed by the first instrumental section featuring excellent Carl Perkins-like guitar runs from George as heard in the original.
 All of the instrumental sections function as a strict 12-bar blues pattern, the accents of the verses dropped to allow focus on the guitar work.

 A third verse then follows, which is identical to the first two except for different lyrics.
 Then two instrumental sections are heard back-to-back, the second reaching a climactic point in the opening measures.
 The third verse is then repeated (unlike the Carl Perkins version which repeats the second verse), and we then hear the first verse again with some subtle differences.
 First of all, the first two measures are only four-beats long this time around, and second of all, Harrison imitates Carl Perkins' rising note on the word "tree."
 The song appears to conclude at the end of the twelfth measure but, as a special Beatles surprise, they reprise the ending guitar riff which extends the verse by two full measures.
 The result is a suitable ending to another fine Beatles album.

-Musically, The Beatles take the laid-back, ad-libbed rockabilly approach of the Carl Perkins classic and, while attempting to mimic the original, transform it into a tour-de-force as a fitting tribute to their idol.
+Musically, The Beatles incorporate the laid-back, ad-libbed rockabilly approach of the Carl Perkins classic and, while attempting to mimic the original, transform it into a tour-de-force as a fitting tribute to their idol.
 George Harrison is the unmistakable showpiece of the song, with his remarkable well-rehearsed guitar work and vivacious vocal delivery.
 He sings as if he really is experiencing what these lyrics relate, which he may actually be since The Beatles were in their height of adulation at the time.

-Although the lyrics are somewhat indecipherable at first listen (such as the word "honey" in the first verse and "fifty women" in the second), the somewhat narcissistic lyrics come across as humorous and clever.
+Although the lyrics are somewhat indecipherable at first listen (such as the word "honey" in the first verse and the phrase "fifty women" in the second), the somewhat narcissistic lyrics come across as humorous and clever.
 One can't help but have their tongue in their cheek while singing the song.
 Imagine having to deal with the problem of fifty adoring women at your door at 4:30 in the morning, or spreading yourself so thin that you end up having "nineteen dates" in one evening.
 I would like someone to explain to me, though, how you can take some "honey from a tree" and "dress it up" to look like George Harrison.

 American Releases